JColeJ/Computer-Prog-Sem3/Linux 2.md

   - Output: *prints out `Jordan Coleman`*
 - Another way you can use echo is putting text into a file already made, or a file you're creating.
   - Ex: `echo Jordan Coleman > name.txt`
-  - Output: *no output if typed correctly*
+  - Output: *no output if typed correctly* (a file named `name.txt` would be created and have the text "Jordan Coleman" inside of it)

 ### Cat